-Monitoring is complementary to evaluation and both processes support FAD's results oriented management system.
+Monitoring is complementary to evaluation and both processes support FAD's ROM system.
 As such, monitoring and evaluation plans should be developed in coordination with one another to ensure the most efficient and effective use of resources and information.

-Evaluation is the systematic and objective assessment of both on-going and completed projects with regard to a project's design, implementation and results.
+Evaluation is the systematic and objective assessment of both on-going and completed projects with regard to a project's design, implementation, and results.
 Evaluations are used to deepen the Agency's understanding about how and why things work or do not work, to provide evidence of success, and to strengthen future programming and strategic planning.
-Specifically, evaluations aim to assess the relevance, effectiveness, efficiency, sustainability and impact of a project or program.
+Specifically, evaluations aim to assess the relevance, effectiveness, efficiency, sustainability, and impact of a project or program.

-Evaluation is viewed as a tool for learning and accountability.
+Evaluation is a tool for learning and accountability.
 Accountability is understood as involving two responsibilities or duties: the responsibility to undertake certain actions and the responsibility to provide an account of those actions.
-The four primary audiences of accountability include donor accountability, which emphasizes financial accounting and results attainment, beneficiary accountability, which involves project implementation, practice, policies and outcomes, internal accountability, which pertains to organizational mission, values, members, supporters and staff, and finally horizontal accountability, which comprises peer agencies and institutions of practice.
+The four primary audiences of accountability include donor accountability, which emphasizes financial accounting and results attainment, beneficiary accountability, which involves project implementation, practice, policies, and outcomes, internal accountability, which pertains to organizational mission, values, members, supporters, and staff, and finally horizontal accountability, which comprises peer agencies and institutions of practice.

 As stewards of public resources, USDA is accountable to the American people and to program beneficiaries and stakeholders.
-Of primary concern is that the resources reach the target beneficiaries and that they actually produce the intended changes to reduce food insecurity, improve literacy, increase agricultural productivity and expand trade.
+Of primary concern is that the resources reach the target beneficiaries and that they actually produce the intended changes to reduce food insecurity; improve literacy; increase use of health, nutrition and dietary practices; increase agricultural productivity; expand trade; and improve effectiveness of food assistance through local and regional procurement.
 When rigorous and carefully designed evaluations are transparent and made publicly available, they help to ensure that public resources are used as effectively and efficiently as possible.